kunal333/E2ESynapseDemo/README.md

 ## Healthcare CMS Demo using Azure Synapse, Azure Data Factory and Power BI

+UPDATE: As of 2/17/2021, a new and updated version of this solution is now available.
+It includes optimized ADF data flows, a more efficient dimensional design, and a new Power BI report titled 'Medicare Part D Report V2.'
+More info about these changes is coming soon.

 #### Audience
 If you belong to one of the below categories, you have landed at the right place!